 Animals play essential roles in various aspects of personal and professional lives.
 There are many issues and questions that make up the large and varying body of animal law.
-Unlike other areas of the legal system, animal law brings together a wide range of areas of the law, from rules concerning keeping pets in domestic residences and raising animals for food to laws concerning animal cruelty, animal attack injuries, and animals used for entertainment.
+Unlike other topics in the legal system, the field of animal law brings together many areas of the law, from rules concerning keeping pets in domestic residences and raising animals for food to laws concerning animal cruelty, animal attack injuries, and animals used for entertainment.

 If you have any questions about your rights and responsibilities concerning an issue of animal law, or if you need information about the rights and protections available to animals, it is vital to seek advice from an animal law attorney.

-- Animal law is a broad field that brings together statutes and case law from many different traditional areas of American law, according to the Animal Legal Defense Fund (ALDF).
+- Animal law is a broad field that brings together statutes and case law from many different traditional areas of American law as they relate to non-human animals, according to the Animal Legal Defense Fund (ALDF).

 - Legal issues involving animals can be generally classified depending upon whether those issues involve animals as pets, animals as food products, animals as research subjects, and animals in relation to environmental and wildlife protection.